 Protect the environment while building the economy.
 Study at North Dakota's premier Energy University.

 North Dakota's vast energy resources can play a critical role in easing the nation's energy dependence.
 Our graduates play a big part in ensuring these resources are acquired responsibly and sustainably.

 - Credit hours:

 The Ph.D. program is offered through UND's Institute for Energy Studies (IES).
-This multidisciplinary institute is focused on training a generation of energy experts who will develop energy technologies that are economically competitive, reliable, sustainable and politically and environmentally acceptable.
+This multidisciplinary institute is focused on training a generation of energy experts.
+You will develop energy technologies that are economically competitive, reliable, sustainable and politically and environmentally acceptable.

-Participate in ongoing research opportunities at the Energy & Environmental Research Center (EERC), which work with state, federal and industry clients to solve energy and environmental needs.
+Participate in ongoing research opportunities at the Energy & Environmental Research Center (EERC).
+It works with state, federal and industry clients to solve energy and environmental needs.

 Flexible research options allow online students to choose projects relevant to their current job.

 As a Ph.D. candidate, you'll complete an oral exam, present an annual progress report outlining your research, and defend a dissertation.